Linux: Commercial and popular uptake

-Current development
+Development

-Greg Kroah-Hartman is the lead maintainer for the Linux kernel and guides its development.
-William John Sullivan is the executive director of the Free Software Foundation, which in turn supports the GNU components.
+Linus Torvalds is the lead maintainer for the Linux kernel and guides its development, while Greg Kroah-Hartman is the lead maintainer for the stable branch.
+Zoë Kooyman is the executive director of the Free Software Foundation, which in turn supports the GNU components.
 Finally, individuals and corporations develop third-party non-GNU components.
 These third-party components comprise a vast body of work and may include both kernel modules and user applications and libraries.

 Linux vendors and communities combine and distribute the kernel, GNU components, and non-GNU components, with additional package management software in the form of Linux distributions.